 Recruitment at 8-12 weeks

-Women are recruited to the study in early pregnancy.[9]
+Women are recruited to the study in early pregnancy, and by around 12 weeks if possible, using an approach that has been successful in the MAVIDOS trial of vitamin D supplementation during pregnancy.[9]
 Posters in GP surgeries and in the maternity hospital waiting area publicise the study.
 Each woman booked for her antenatal care at Princess Anne Hospital is sent an information leaflet outlining the study with the routine letter they receive to invite them to their nuchal lucency or early dating scan.
-Research nurses approach women who are attending the Princess Anne Hospital for their nuchal translucency or dating scan between 8 and 14 weeks gestation, and invite them to discuss the study, having first checked whether they have read the SPRING information leaflet.
-If women agree to take part, then the nurses checks their eligibility for the study and take them through the consent process.
+Research nurses approach women who are attending the Princess Anne Hospital for their nuchal translucency or dating scan between 8 and 12 weeks gestation, and invite them to discuss the study, having first checked whether they have read the SPRING information leaflet.
+If women agree to take part, then the nurses check their eligibility for the study and take them through the consent process.
+An interpreter can be involved if required.

-Women who decline to take part in the study are asked to complete a one-page questionnaire giving details about their age, educational attainment and number of children, and to indicate the reasons why they declined to take part in the study.
+Women who decline to take part in the study are given an information sheet explaining that we are running a sub-study about why women do not take part in research, and asked whether they would be willing to complete a one-page questionnaire giving details about their age, educational attainment and number of children, and to indicate the reasons why they declined to take part in the study.
+It is made clear to women that they are under no obligation to complete a questionnaire.
 They are also asked whether they would be willing to take part in a 30 minute interview with a researcher, to further explore their reasons for declining.

 Healthy Conversation Skills Support